Dacono, Colorado

-Dacono is a home rule municipality located in southwestern Weld County, Colorado, United States.
-The city population was 6,297 at the 2020 United States Census, an increase of +51.66% since the 2010 United States Census.
+Dacono is a home rule city located in southwestern Weld County, Colorado, United States.
+The city population was 6,297 at the 2020 United States census, an increase of +51.66% since the 2010 United States census.
 Dacono is a part of the Greeley, CO Metropolitan Statistical Area and the Front Range Urban Corridor.

 History

-The city name's is an amalgamation of the names of Daisy Baum, Cora Van Vorhies, and Nora Brooks.
+The city name's is an amalgamation of the names of Daisy Baum, Cora Van Vorhies, and Nora Brooks, wives of local coal mine operators.
 Dacono was first settled in 1901, and early settlers moved there to work in the coal mines.
-The city was incorporated in 1908.
+The Dacono, Colorado, post office opened on December 21, 1907, and the Town of Dacono was incorporated on September 23, 1908.